singul4ri7y/promit/test/README.md

-<h1 align= "center">Welcome to Promit Test Suite</h1>
+<h1 align= "center">Welcome to Promit Test Suite 🧸</h1>

-<p>This test suit serves as group of test files to run against Promit Programming Language. <b>This test suit also will serve as a tutorial to Promit Programming Language.</b> I tried to make it as beginner friendly as possible, so advanced users may get a little bored while reading through all the files.
+<p>This test suite serves as group of test files to run against Promit Programming Language. <b>This test suite also will serve as the introduction and tutorial to Promit Programming Language.</b> Programs are written as beginner friendly as possible, so advanced users may get a little bored while reading through all the files.
 But, I made them quite detailed and delicate about the language features you are gonna face.</p>

-<p><b>Note : If you are a beginner who do not know how to code, you are earnestly requested to learn at least any programming language before you proceed.
-It's Promit Programming Language tutorial, not a programming tutorial.
-Learning Java, JavaScript or C/C++ is recommended.</b></p>
+**📣 Important Note :** If you are a beginner who do not know how to code, you are earnestly requested to learn at least any programming language before you proceed. **It's Promit Programming Language tutorial, not a programming tutorial.** Learning JavaScript, Python or C/C++ is recommended.

-## Read Order
+## Read Order 📚

-You are requested to follow this read order in order to get the best experience and learning out of it.
+You are requested to follow this read order in order to get the best learning curve out of the suite.
 All the files and folder are relative to current ``/test``  directory.

-<b>If you face ``Examples`` and ``Introduction`` inside of a directory, try reading all the files in ``Introduction`` sub directory first.
+<b>If you face ``Examples`` and ``Introduction`` inside of a directory, try going through the  ``Introduction`` first.
 Then proceed to ``Examples``.</b>

+**Note:** ``<directory>/all`` means go through all the files in that directory.

-**Go through the ascending order :**
+**Go through in descending order ⬇️:**
  1. FirstProgram.promit
  2. Prints/all
  3. Variables/all